aiven/devportal/includes/clouds-list.rst

 .. important::

-    Oracle Cloud Infrastructure (OCI) is supported on the Aiven platfrom as a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
-If you're interested in trying it out, contact the sales team at sales@Aiven.io.
+    Oracle Cloud Infrastructure (OCI) is supported on the Aiven platform as a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
+For more information or access, contact the sales team at sales@Aiven.io.

 .. list-table::
   :header-rows: 1